Pardot Lead Management & Scoring

 No negative scoring

-Inactive or low-intent behavior never reduces score — so cold leads stay "hot" forever.
+Inactive or low-intent behavior never reduces score — so cold leads stay "hot" forever and Sales chases them for weeks.

 Interest ≠ readiness